apache/incubator-crail-website/_posts/blog/2017-08-22-crail-nvme-fabrics-v1.md

 <div style="text-align: justify">
 <p>
 In this paragraph we show how Crail can leverage flash memory when there is not sufficient DRAM available in the cluster to hold all the data.
-As described in the <a href="http://www.crail.io/overview/">overview</a> section, if you have multiple storage tiers deployed in Crail, e.g. the DRAM tier and the NVMf tier, Crail by default first uses up all available resources of the faster tier.
+As described in the <a href="{{ site.base }}/overview/">overview</a> section, if you have multiple storage tiers deployed in Crail, e.g. the DRAM tier and the NVMf tier, Crail by default first uses up all available resources of the faster tier.
 Basically a remote resource of a faster tier (e.g. remote DRAM) is preferred over a slower local resource (e.g., local flash), motivated by the fast network.
 This is what we call horizontal tiering.
 </p>
 </div>
 <div style="text-align:center"><img src ="{{ site.base }}/img/blog/crail-nvmf/crail_tiering.png" width="500" vspace="10"/></div>